Bride-to-Be Meghan Markle Wears a Chic White Dress – One Month Before the Royal Wedding!

 Meghan Markle knows the power of a great white dress.

 For a Commonwealth reception with Prince Harry on Wednesday, Meghan embraced London’s warm temperatures (72 degrees!) and stepped out in Altuzarra’s Audrey button-detailed ottoman midi dress, a striped, sleeveless white midi dress with buttons down the front.
 It comes almost exactly one month before we’ll see her rock another white dress — on her wedding day on May 19!
-(A similar, more affordable option is available here.)
+(A similar, more affordable option is available here and here.)

 Meghan’s already proven herself to be a big fan of Altuzarra: For her official appearance in Birmingham last month, she carried a bag from the New York-based brand.

-Meghan topped off the look by wearing a chic black blazer from Australian brand Camilla and Marc draped over her shoulders — the $700 piece is their “Marguerite” blazer.
+Meghan topped off the look by wearing a chic black blazer from Australian brand Camilla and Marc draped over her shoulders — the $700 piece is their “Marguerite” blazer (get a similar look for less here).
 That wasn’t her only sartorial nod to a Commonwealth country: Meghan carried a striped crossbody bag from the Australian-based brand Oroton, which is no longer available (though you can find a look-for-less option here.)

 She also wore a pair of sky-high black Mary Jane heels from British shoe designer Tamara Mellon (the designer’s Paramour Heels).
 You can find a more affordable option — with a slightly closer-to-the-ground heel — here.